An elementary alternative to ECH capacities: Additional computations using Seiberg-Witten theory

-\begin{proof} If $J\in\mc{J}(X,\omega)$ and $x_1,\ldots,x_k\in X$ are generic, then it follows from Taubes's ``Seiberg-Witten = Gromov'' theorem \cite{swgr} that there exists a (possibly disconnected) $J$-holomorphic curve in the homology class $A$ passing through the points $x_1,\ldots,x_k$.
+\begin{proof} If $J\in\mc{J}(X,\omega)$ and $x_1,\ldots,x_k\in X$ are generic, then it follows from Taubes's ``Seiberg-Witten = Gromov'' theorem \cite{swgr} that there exists a $J$-holomorphic curve (possibly with disconnected domain) in the homology class $A$ passing through the points $x_1,\ldots,x_k$.
 Thus

 when $J,x_1,\ldots,x_k$ are generic.
 A Gromov compactness argument shows that the supremum in the definition \eqref{eqn:maindef} of $c_k(X,\omega)$ is realized for generic $J,x_1,\ldots,x_k$. \end{proof}